-We all know what the winter months can do to our mood and energy levels.
-But when it also wreaks havoc on our skin, hair, and nails, the gauntlet is thrown.
+What the winter months can do to our mood and energy levels is bad enough, but when it also wreaks havoc on our skin, hair, and nails, the gauntlet is thrown.
 Finding plant-based, natural remedies can be tricky when efficacy, affordability and real staying power are crucial.
 That’s why these are our top three winter survival must-haves for the body parts we tend to cover up most when on the go.

 Dry, itchy scalp savior: Coconut oil is healthy, moisture-rich relief not just for cooking but calming an irritated scalp.
 We like Wegman’s organic, unrefined version (a little dab goes into my morning java too!)
 For coarse or ethnic hair types looking for a conditioner with sheen, Argan oil spray also works wonders.